 - 2 to 3 tablespoons confectioners’ sugar

-1. Preheat the oven to 425°F. Place the cast iron pan into the oven as the oven preheats, with 2 tablespoons of butter in the pan and allow it to melt; watch that the butter doesn’t get brown.
+- Preheat the oven to 425°F. Place a 12-inch (or 14-inch) cast iron pan into the oven as the oven preheats, with 2 tablespoons of butter in the pan and allow it to melt; watch that the butter doesn’t get brown.